Whether you are leaping into learning through college, university, or on your own time, there is one thing that is key. That is your mindset.

-For those with a fixed mindset, these are people who give up too easily.
-This shouldn’t be much of a surprise as I mentioned already they like to avoid problems and challenges.
-Any sort of roadblock will destroy someone if they think this way.
+Those with a fixed mindset are people who give up too easily.
+As I mentioned already, this shouldn’t be much of a surprise; they like to avoid problems and challenges.
+Any roadblock will destroy someone if they think this way.

 5. Differences in Viewed Success

-It’s also worth looking at how the growth mindset vs fixed mindset view success.
+It’s also worth looking at how the fixed vs growth mindset views success.

-For a fixed mindset individual, they are often jealous of those who succeed in anything.
-Deep down though, these individuals experience self-doubt which turns in jealousy but also insecurity.
+A fixed mindset individual is often jealous of those who succeed in anything.
+Deep down, these individuals experience self-doubt, which turns into jealousy and insecurity.